Dance Central: Dance Central Spotlight

 Dance Central Spotlight was announced at E3 2014 for Xbox One, and was released on September 2, 2014.
 Unlike previous installments, it is distributed digitally via the Xbox Games Store; the initial purchase includes 10 songs, with additional songs available as downloadable content on a near-monthly basis.
 For Spotlight, Harmonix emphasized quicker production of DLC, with a goal of having new DLC songs released while they are still on the music charts.

 Dance Central (2019)

 Dance Central (originally titled Dance Central: Unplugged) was published by Oculus Studios.
-Announced at PAX East 2019 for the Oculus Rift, it was released on April 30, 2019, as a launch title for the Quest and Rift S. Unlike previous instalments, it's a virtual reality title that allows head and hand movement, using the headset and Oculus Touch controllers.
+Announced at PAX East 2019 for the Oculus Rift, it was released on April 30, 2019, as a launch title for the Quest and Rift S. Unlike previous installments, it's a virtual reality title that allows head and hand movement, using the headset and Oculus Touch controllers.
 The tracklist contains 32 songs as well as avatar customization and online multiplayer lounges.